 Published November 13, 2008

-Thursday’s edition of The Vindicator
+Thursday’s edition of The Vindicator is fascinating.

 OK, I guess it would be proper for me to say that every day is "fascinating."
 That would make Thursday "especially fascinating."